splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

 -----------------------------------------------

 .. note::
    This form of support for OkHttp is deprecated in Splunk RUM as of January 30, 2025.
 Although ``createRumOkHttpCallFactory(OkHttpClient client)`` continues to function, it will be removed in a future version, and replaced with an option for automatic instrumentation of OkHttp3 or a new API for manual instrumentation.
-See :ref:`rum-deprecations`.

 Instrument OkHttp using the ``Call.Factory`` wrapper, as in the following example: